calluume/UK_redistricter/README.md

     -m:        Skip creating a plotter object
     -p:        Force no progress bar
-    -sr:       Show election results with each function evaluation
     -v:        Run the program verbose
     -rcolours: Use random constituency colours in plots